 Our annual stakeholder survey is part of our performance framework and tracks stakeholder satisfaction with the progress of reform and our performance.
 It asks the question: Are we making a difference?

 The survey is our main tool to understand the effectiveness, impact and improvements of our work over time.
-We also do regular activity evaluation of our forums, events and products to assess their quality and effectiveness.
+We also do regular evaluation of our forums, events and activities to assess their quality and effectiveness.

 The annual stakeholder survey tracks stakeholder satisfaction with three focus areas: